 Don't Play Football

 This is an example of scoliosis and sports not being a good fit.
 Football is a high-contact sport even when it's played safely, so it can result in traumatic body and spine injuries.
 Traumatic sports like football put significant stress on your child's spine.
-Your son will not develop scoliosis because of football, but if he has the idiopathic scoliosis gene, it can be triggered by football.
+Your son will not develop scoliosis because of football, but if he has the idiopathic scoliosis genetic predisposition, it can be triggered by football.
 Playing football is also dangerous if your son has metal rods in his back from scoliosis surgery.

 Don't Sleep on Your Stomach